jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 Evaluating a LINQ expression is actually much closer to an ENC operation than a traditional EE one.

-Currently the EE???s have no capacity for generating metadata, only interpreting it.
+Currently the EE's have no capacity for generating metadata, only interpreting it.
 Operations which mutate or generate metadata have traditionally only been allowed via the ENC service.
 Getting LINQ to work in the EE with true fidelity would require at least a minimal amount of ENC feature work.

 Without getting into too much detail, lets enumerate the** new** major features necessary to evaluate a LINQ expression in the EE with true fidelity to the running program.
-To simplify things, we???ll start by assuming there is no other LINQ expression used in the current method and the method is only being executed at most once at any given time in the process.
+To simplify things, we'll start by assuming there is no other LINQ expression used in the current method and the method is only being executed at most once at any given time in the process.